ml-tooling/ml-workspace/README.md

 For more advanced Git operations we recommend to use [ungit](https://github.com/FredrikNoren/ungit).
 With ungit, you can do most of the common git actions such as push, pull, merge, branch, tag, checkout, and many more.

-#### Sharing, Diffing, and Merging Notebooks
+#### Diffing and Merging Notebooks

 Jupyter notebooks are great, but they often are huge files, with a very specific JSON file format.
-To enable seamless sharing, diffing, and merging via Git this workspace is pre-installed with [nbdime](https://github.com/jupyter/nbdime).
+To enable seamless diffing and merging via Git this workspace is pre-installed with [nbdime](https://github.com/jupyter/nbdime).
 Nbdime understands the structure of notebook documents and, therefore, automatically makes intelligent decisions when diffing and merging notebooks.
 In the case you have merge conflicts, nbdime will make sure that the notebook is still readable by Jupyter, as shown below:

 <img style="width: 100%" src="./docs/images/feature-git-merging.png"/>